mirai1st/MC-Tiktok-Viewer-Control/README.md

 - GUI (In Progress)
 - Adding a bunch of commands such as triggering keyboard input upon gifting.
 - User Configuration
+- User friendly gifting configuration (better than old one that is edited inside the code itself using if-else statement)

 ## How to use?
 > Download the repository or .zip files in the download section to get started.